New COVID variant BA.2.86 spreading in the U.S. in August 2023. Here are key facts experts want you to know.

 Where has the new COVID variant BA.2.86 been detected?

-At least nine infections have been reported to the global virus database GISAID, as of Aug.
-24. Three are in Denmark, two are in South Africa, two are in the U.S., one is in Israel, and another is in the United Kingdom.
+At least 10 infections have been reported to the global virus database GISAID or by health authorities, as of Aug.
+25. Four are in Denmark, two are in South Africa, two are in the U.S., one is in Israel, and another is in the United Kingdom.

+No deaths have been reported, according to a Aug.
+24 WHO report.
+None of the cases have a known "epidemiological link" with each other, the U.N. agency said.

 The first known U.S. case was reported from a sample collected on Aug.
 3, according to metadata reported to GISAID by a lab at the University of Michigan.